cheleb/scalaio-fullstack/pages/01_ono-at-ledger.md

 # What is Ledger?

-Security both infrastructure and solutions for cryptocurrencies and blockchain application
+We secure both infrastructure, asseets and solutions for cryptocurrencies and blockchain applications.

 ... and is the creator of the world's most popular hardware wallet familly.